ps-developers-sandbox/GitHubFundamentals/01_02_Collaborate-on-ideas.md

 # Part 1.2: 🗒️ Collaborate on ideas

+In this part you will learn and practice how to collaborate on Ideas.
+The part contains the following topics:

 - [ ] [GitHub Discussions](#-discussions)
 - [ ] [Wikis and Pages](#%EF%B8%8F-wikis-and--pages)
 - [ ] [GitHub Issues](#%EF%B8%8F-github-issues)